 1. A record of very high overall academic achievement.

-3. Admission to the University of Oklahoma (application should be completed BEFORE you submit your MHSP)
+2. Admission to the University of Oklahoma (you must apply and be accepted to OU BEFORE you submit your Honors College application with supplemental MHSP questions)

 EITHER a 30 ACT OR 1390 SAT

-You will also need to fill out the Medical Humanities Scholars Program application, which can be found here: MHSP Application
+You will also need to fill out the supplemental Medical Humanities Scholars Program questions on the Honors College application, which can be found here: MHSP Application

 There are no specific non-academic characteristics that students that are required for consideration or acceptance into the MHSP.
 In general, however, we look for students with the following attributes: